vikejs/vike/README.md

 #### Data Fetching with Stateful Component

 We can also fetch data by using a stateful component by making [`pageContext.routeParams`](#pagecontext) available everywhere with `export const passToClient = ['routeParams']` and then [pass it to the stateful component](#pass-pagecontext-to-anyall-components).
-Note that with this technique, the fetched data is *not* rendered to HTML (which defeats the purpose of SSR).
+Note that with this technique, the fetched data is *not* rendered to HTML.

 <br/>